ga4gh/catvar-spec/schema/cat-vrs/def/CopyCountConstraint.rst

 **Computational Definition**

-The quantity of copies or the type of copy change that a member of this categorical variant must have.
-One and only one MUST be specified.
+The exact or range of copies that members of this categorical variant must satisfy.

 **Information Model**

-Some CopyConstraint attributes are inherited from :ref:`Constraint`.
+Some CopyCountConstraint attributes are inherited from :ref:`Constraint`.

 .. list-table::
    :class: clean-wrap